 You can also use the event page after your shower to share photos, and even updates once the baby arrives.

-Figuring out the technology of how you will gather together virtually is one thing, but how you’ll create the ambiance for your online baby shower is another project altogether.
+Figuring out the technology behind gathering together virtually is one thing, but how you’ll create the ambiance for your online baby shower is another project altogether.
 Some platforms, like Zoom, offer virtual backgrounds to choose from.
 However, we love the idea of buying a few items to decorate your space just as you would have for an in-person baby shower.
-It will make it feel more “real” and we know there is at least one piece of decor you’ve been hanging!
+It will make it feel more “real” and we know there is at least one piece of decor you’ve been eyeing!

 By hanging a baby shower banner and pink or blue streamers behind you in view of your camera, your guests will really feel like they’re there with you.
 Even though you aren’t getting the opportunity to decorate a full space the way you probably envisioned, you can still let your creativity and personality shine through on camera.